salmonb/vertx-pgreturning-issue/README.md

 | 1 | Julien | Viet |
 | 2 | Emad | Alblueshi |

-The Vert.x RowSet returns only 1 row.
+The Vert.x RowSet returns only 1 row, I'm not getting `Returned id = 2`.

 Is it a Vert.x bug?